 Mysterious wooden circles in Avebury older than Stonehenge Daily.
 (Phys.org) —New tests using carbon dating ques on materials found at a site approximately a mile from Stonehenge suggest that the area was continuously occupied thousands of years earlier than scientists have believed.
 Alex Bayliss, a carbon-dating expert from Historic England said the. found at Avebury, just miles from Stonehenge, are 800 years older than.

 Applications of radiocarbon dating The new research by Jacques and his team shows that such thinking has apparently been wrong as the area appears to have been occupied the whole time.
 There are many, many interesting applications of radiocarbon dating in a variety of.
 Dating Stonehenge 52 radiocarbon dates have been measured in the.

 Stonehenge Used as Burial Site for Centuries, Study Finds PBS.
-The work being done by Jacques and his of researchers is being documented as part of a BBC special ed The Flying Archaeologist, to be broadcast in Britain this week.
+It pushes back the date of earliest settlement of the area approximately 5,000 years.
 The researchers came to that conclusion after radiocarbon dating of human remains found at the site indicated people had been buried there.

-BBC NEWS Science/Nature D pinpoints Stonehenge orins Working at Vespasian's Camp in Amesbury, Wiltshire, less than a mile from the megalithic stones, a team led by archaeologist David Jacques of the Open University unearthed material which contradicted the general belief that no people settled there until as late as 2,500 BC.
-The first accurate carbon dating of Stonehenge reveals the monument was built in 2300BC, some 300 years later than previously thought.
+Stonehenge 5,000 Years Older Than Thought - Seeker Working at Vespasian's Camp in Amesbury, Wiltshire, less than a mile from the megalithic stones, a team led by archaeologist David Jacques of the Open University unearthed material which contradicted the general belief that no people settled there until as late as 2,500 BC.
+Carbon dating near the monument reveals a settlement occupied between 75 BC. -